Kingsmead, Bath

-Kingsmead is an electoral ward within Bath, England, which encompasses most of Bath city centre and stretches west along the A4 to meet Newbridge and Weston wards.
+Kingsmead is an electoral ward within Bath, England, which encompasses most of the city centre and stretches west along the A4 to meet Newbridge and Weston wards.
+The population at the 2021 census was 6,553.
 The ward elects two councillors to the Bath and North East Somerset unitary authority.

 Kingsmead is rarely used as the name of an area of Bath, and is primarily used for electoral purposes.
-The ward stretches about 1 mi westward from Bath city centre, straddling the A4 road north of the River Avon.
-The ward is separated by the large Royal Victoria Park into a city centre eastern end, and a western residential end known as Lower Weston.
+The ward stretches about 1 mi westward from the city centre, straddling the A4 road north of the River Avon.
+The ward is separated by the large Royal Victoria Park into two parts: a city centre eastern end, and a western residential end known as Lower Weston.

 A boundary review in 2018, which came into force at the May 2019 local elections, abolished Abbey ward and extended Kingsmead eastwards as far as the Avon to include most of the city centre.
 At the same time the ward's western extent was slightly reduced, in order to move the Chelsea Road shopping street wholly into Newbridge ward.

 Residents in the western end of the ward often use the facilities, such as schools, of the neighbouring Newbridge and Weston wards, and associate themselves with these localities.

-The closed Mangotsfield and Bath Branch Line formerly ran from Green Park station, now a shopping area, in the ward.
-The Bristol & Bath Railway Path runs through the ward, but on the River Avon path rather than the former railway track which has been developed upon just south of the ward.
+The closed Mangotsfield and Bath branch line formerly ran from Green Park station, now a shopping area, in the ward.
+The Bristol and Bath Railway Path runs through the ward, but its route is alongside the River Avon since the former railway track has been built over just south of the ward.

-The electoral wards surrounding the ward are: Newbridge to the west, Weston and Lansdown to the north, Walcot and Bathwick to the east, and Widcombe & Lyncombe, Oldfield Park and Westmoreland to the south over the River Avon.
+The electoral wards surrounding the ward are Newbridge to the west, Weston and Lansdown to the north, Walcot and Bathwick to the east, and Widcombe & Lyncombe, Oldfield Park and Westmoreland to the south over the River Avon.